Hintzelab/MABE/README.md

 ### For Documentation and help getting started [click here for the wiki](https://github.com/Hintzelab/MABE/wiki/)

+After that, you can get specific help at our [gitter community room](https://gitter.im/hintze-lab/MABE)

 please do not commit your 'work' and 'build' directory, and also do not commit your xcode project file, only the folders that contain .cpp and .h files.<br>
 <br>